sai-krishna-msk/SmartFeed.ai/README.md

-5. If you come across an article which you liked reading(it can be from the feed sent to you  or anywhere on the internet) and would want your feed to reflect this type of articles then you can add the link to “favored” channel on slack(sounds like quite a hassle to open slack and paste url but Android makes it pretty handy )
+5. If you come across an article which you liked reading and would want your feed to reflect this type of articles(it can be from the feed sent to you  or anywhere on the internet) then you can add the link to “favored” channel on slack(sounds like quite a hassle to open slack and paste url but Android makes it pretty handy )

 ![img](https://paper-attachments.dropbox.com/s_C44986F842155EEDF9274ADEA66CC474C9EBFA55B5A44BC9DDB17C60F799EA88_1589905080083_pjimage.jpg)